- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the NAtional Register bicycle riding tour. It is fully outdoors.

 stop 3 – Friedrich Block

-The Friedrich Block was built by the Friedrich Architectural Supply Company.
+The Friedrich Block (LOCATION) was built by the Friedrich Architectural Supply Company.
 It is located directly behind the Friedrich Block along Race Street.
 The Friedrich Block has had many tenants over the century that it has been there but none is more famous that the Weinstein Furniture Company.

 Across the street from this block is the Mount Holyoke Fire Station.
 This is the only building that has been determined eligible for the National Register but is not on it since the property owner does not want to be on it.